Ivan Kramskoy

 In 1869 Kramskoy made his first trip abroad, travelling to Europe and visiting the fine art collections of the best art museums.
 On his return, he organized exhibitions for the Itinerants Society of Travelling Exhibitions (peredvizhniki).
 The aim of the Society was to give the general public a chance to view some of Russia's contemporary paintings; to develop a passion for Russian art in society and to facilitate the sale of those art works.
 The exhibitions travelled throughout Russia, stopping at towns and cities.

-In 1872 Kramskoy painted his religious masterpiece Christ in the Wilderness (Tretyakov Gallery, Moscow).
+Kramskoy also painted a number of religious paintings based on themes from the New Testament.
+In 1872 he painted Christ in the Wilderness (Tretyakov Gallery, Moscow).
 It depicts Christ sitting in a state of profound dejection and indecision, hands clasped due to tension not prayer.
 Leo Tolstoy described it as the best Christ he had ever seen.
-Another important work was Mocking Christ: "Hail, King of the Jews" (1877-82, Russian Museum, St Petersburg).
+Another masterpiece is Mocking Christ: "Hail, King of the Jews" (1877-82, Russian Museum, St Petersburg).

 Kramskoy was also considered a Humanist, reflected in his sensitive genre and portrait studies of Russia's peasants.
 Works of this nature include: